Rodrigotms/automacaosw/readme.md

-Scripy para buscar mac nos Switchs dell e HP, com utilização da biblioteca netmiko.
+Scripy para buscar mac nos Switchs dell, HP, intelbrass com utilização da biblioteca netmiko.
 #
-#
-Scripy to search for mac on Dell and HP Switches, using the netmiko library.
+Scripy to search for mac on Dell, HP and intelbrass Switches, using the netmiko library.